Skip to content

 Strong

-Led a 12-person cross-functional team to launch Uber's grocery delivery vertical in 8 new markets within 4 months, building restaurant-to-grocery order routing, inventory sync integrations with 3 major retail partners, and achieving $14M GMV in Q1.
+Led a 12-person cross-functional team to launch Uber's grocery delivery vertical in 8 new markets within 4 months, building restaurant-to-grocery order routing, inventory sync with 3 major retail partners, and achieving $14M GMV in Q1.

 Example 4